TeknooSoftware/east-paas/README.md

 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

-Universal package, following the #East programming philosophy, build on Teknoo/East-Foundation (and Teknoo/Recipe) to implement a custom PaaS manager like platform.sh, compatible with Docker and Kubernetes
+Universal package, following the #East programming philosophy, build on Teknoo/East-Foundation (and Teknoo/Recipe) to implement a custom PaaS manager like platform.sh, compatible with Docker or any OCI implementation and Kubernetes.

 Example with Symfony
 --------------------